quangnnb/udacity_ds_project4/README.md

 ## Wordress Blog Post
 The exploration and analysis of this data have been published on wordress as a blog post, and you can access it by clicking [here](https://quangnnb.wordpress.com/2023/10/11/lung-cancer-prediction/).

-DecisionTreeClassifier  was chosen to be the best model by evaluating F1 score and accuracy metrics.
+DecisionTreeClassifier  was chosen to be the best model by evaluating accuracy score and time trained consuming.